 Each TeachEngineering lesson or activity is correlated to one or more K-12 science, technology, engineering or math (STEM) educational standards.

 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN), a project of D2L (www.achievementstandards.org).

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Apply geometric concepts in modeling situations (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Students will develop abilities to apply the design process.
 (Grades K - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!